matrix-org/matrix-appservice-bridge/HOWTO.md

 We filter out `USLACKBOT` to avoid showing duplicate messages when we do the reverse (sending to slack from an inbound webhook). `qs.parse` is used to convert the POST string into a JSON object.
-The `Intent` object obtained from the bridge is scoped to a slack user ID specified in `getIntent`.
+The `Intent` object obtained from the bridge is scoped to a Slack user ID specified in `getIntent`.
 This means that `sendText` will be sent as the `@slack_<user_name>:localhost` entity.

 Note that if your `server_name` is not `localhost` you must change the server part of the user ID